hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 double-usage of a symbol as an alias and as itself feels quite dirty to me.

 Some of the Lisp people in the room might accuse me of not embracing the Lisp way right around now.
-But believe me or not, I do.
+But believe you me, I do.
 I love the fact that I can treat data as code and vice versa.
 But I wish for the bulk of this to happen at the time of macro expansion, not evaluation.
 If it does have to happen—for instance when evaluating lazy expressions, a perfect example of this weird